 There are three ways to access Blackboard Collaborate and create meetings for UW-Madison faculty and staff.

 Faculty can access Blackboard Collaborate for instruction via the Learn@UW integration.
 To learn how to activate web-conferencing in Learn@UW see this kb doc.
 Link

 Faculty and Staff can access Blackboard Collaborate via the UW Madison Portal.
 For more information about activating web-conferencing in the portal please see this kb doc.
 Link

 Faculty can access Blackboard Collaborate for instruction via integration in some instances of Moodle.
 Please contact your local Moodle administrator for more information.

 - Which version of Collaborate are we using?

-We are using Blackboard Collaborate version 12.5 Different versions may be mentioned in various online articles, tutorials, and documentation.
+We are using Blackboard Collaborate version 12.6, though Different versions may be mentioned in various online articles, tutorials, and documentation.

 - What browsers are supported?